There are more hostels to choose from now than there were years before. And there are several hostel websites and booking portals you can use, YET:

 When it comes to hostels, you will most likely come across Hostelworld.com very soon.
 It is the worlds biggest platform for booking hostels.
 It has the widest selection of hostels.
 They also offer a handy application for iPhone and Android that helps you to book and manage your bookings.

 One of the cons though is the information.
 It can be overwhelming to pick out the best hostel in town.
-This is why we created different hostel guides with the best hostels in Paris, best hostels in Seoul, best hostels in Melbourne and more.
+Therefore, we created different hostel guides with the

 Find all guides to best hostels in the world here.